basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 ### Communication
 Turn `chatnet on`.
 Now you can `chat you message here` with other players.
 You can view a history of the chat by typing `chatnet history`.

 You can view all the players that are currently connected by typing `who`.
 This will show up a list with everyone and the thing they are doing.
-Take note of the __Idle__ column as this is useful information to determine whether your communications with this person will be effective.
+Take note of the __idle__ column as this is useful information to determine whether your communications with this person will be effective.

 You can also directly `page someplayer your message here`.
 If you really need some attention, `page vanity Hiya!`.
 Please don't harras a player.
 Some people might be very busy or some might have a hard time with processing all incoming information that the game is outputting due to whatever reason (they might just be drunk).